 Eko Petroleum Albania SHPK. (the "Company") was established as a joint stock company in Tirana on December 1999.
-The Company's registered office is at Rruga e Kavajes, no.59, Tirana, Albania.
+The Company's registered office is at Rruga e Kavajes, Tirana Tower, 7th floor, Tirana, Albania.
 The Company's principal activity is import and wholesale of refined fuel products in the Republic of Albania.